Dat17i/003_agenda/README.md

-# #5 ThymeLeaf
+# #5 List of Students on your webpage
-ThymeLeaf View Engine, Script Language
+ThymeLeaf View Engine

 ## Literature
 _**TODO: Literature about ThymeLeaf**_